ryrynbob/Healthcare-Chatbot/README.md

 You must have Python (3.8+) installed.

 ### Project Files
-File Name,Description
-app.py,"Contains all the core logic: model loading, dialogue management, retrieval, generation, and the Gradio UI setup." healthcare_data.json,The source knowledge base (KB) containing 50+ non-diagnostic Q&A pairs. faq.index,"The binary file storing the FAISS vector index, created from the KB for fast semantic search."
+**app.py**: Contains all the core logic, like model loading, dialogue management, retrieval, and generation, and the Gradio UI setup.
+**healthcare_data.json**: The source knowledge base (KB) containing 50+ non-diagnostic Q&A pairs.
+**faq.index**: The binary file storing the FAISS vector index, created from the KB for fast semantic search.
-Final_Report.pdf,"The final submission document containing the architecture, evaluation results (20+ tests), and error analysis."
+**Final_Report.pdf**: The final submission document containing the architecture, evaluation results (20+ tests), and error analysis.

+**Warning**: File naming conventions may vary depending on what is submitted.

+### Execution
+**Step 1** Prepare the Knowledge Base Index
+Before running the application, you must run the script (which will be part of app.py or a separate build_index.py) to generate the FAISS vector index from the healthcare_data.json file.
+**Step 2** Run the chatbot
+Execute the main application file to launch the Gradio web interface

 ### Installation